Yujing9/Yujing9/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a Full Stack Developer.
+I try to be a Full Stack Developer.
 - :telescope: I’m looking for a job to be a Software Engineer and I would like to contribute to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.